-AMNR: APPLICATION OF QUALITATIVE METHODS 847
+AMNR: APPLICATION OF QUALITATIVE METHODS

 Prerequisite: 820 and admission to the Ph.D.
 Program or permission of instructor.
-Achieve an in-depth understanding of one qualitative research approach (chosen by student according to his/her research plans), including associated philosophical foundations, key concepts, typical methods, and evaluative criteria.
+Achieve an in-depth understanding of one qualitative research approach (chosen by student according to his/her research plans), including associated philosophical foundations, key concepts, typical

-848 AMNR: PROGRAM EVALUATION IN NURSING
+AMNR: PROGRAM EVALUATION IN NURSING